Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/01_data_acquisition_and_understanding/IDEAR/Readme.md

 The notebook will start Python 3 kernel.
 Then you can run the notebook cell-by-cell by using the '>|' run button on the top, or using the drop down "Cell" menu from the top, and selecting "Run All", which will run the entire notebook.

+You may get some errors during importing libraries.
+If there are missing libraries (eg.g. matplotlib, seaborn etc.), then open the Azure Machine Learning command-line from the "File" menu of the Azure Machine Learning workbench, and then install those libraries:

+    pip install matplotlib
+    pip install seaborn

 ### Primary IPython Notebook file
 **IDEAR.ipynb**: